View Document Text

 values of the client.
 This allows clients to invest in a way that aligns with their values.
 LNW may use mutual

-funds and ETFs that incorporate Environmental, Social and Governance (“ESG”) research as well as positive
+funds and ETFs that incorporate impact-investing research as well as positive and negative screens related

-and negative screens related to specific business practices to determine the quality of an investment on
+to specific business practices to determine the quality of an investment on values-based merits.
+LNW will

-values-based merits.
-LNW will generally use third-party managers, including separately managed accounts,
+generally use third-party managers, including separately-managed accounts, or mutual fund or exchange

-or mutual fund or exchange traded fund managers, in constructing portfolios focused on impact
+traded fund managers, in constructing portfolios focused on impact consideration.
+While LNW will review

-consideration.
-While LNW will review these managers’ own policies and practices with respect to
+these managers’ own policies and practices with respect to impact investing, LNW is highly dependent on

 their investment intentions and personal goals.
 Sustainable investing decisions can encompass a variety of